Basic Git/GitHub Skills in RStudio

 Prerequisites

-Before we can work with Git in the JupyterHub, we need to do some set up.
+Before we can work with Git in the JupyterHub, your need to do some set up.
+Do the steps here: Git Authentication

 The Key Skills